 What is a quadratic equation?
-Any function that can take the form: ax2
+A quadratic equation is any function that has the form:

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

 In contrast to solving a linear equation, solving a quadratic equation requires a few more steps.
-However, there are a number of methods for solving quadratic equations.
-One of the most widely used is the quadratic formula
+However, you have this handy-dandy quadratic equation solver.
+Acutally, quadratic equations can be reliably solved using the quadratic formula

 Solving a quadratic equation will always result in 2 solutions for x.
 These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Under extraordinary circumstances, both roots may equal each other, producing one solution for x.
+Under extraordinary circumstances, the two roots may have the same value, producing one solution for x.

 We this quadratic equation solver is useful to you.
-We encourage you to plug in different values for a, b, and c.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
 But we totally understand if you just want to use it to find the answers you're looking for.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.